Eddie Pope: International career

 Pope began his international career with the United States men's national soccer team on November 10, 1996, in a World Cup qualifier against Trinidad and Tobago.
 At the time, he was in his rookie season with D.C.
 United.
 He quickly became a fixture for the national team, which surprised the world when it defeated Brazil 1-0 and made its way to the finals of the CONCACAF Gold Cup.
 Pope also played in two games for the disappointing U.S. campaign at the 1998 FIFA World Cup.
 In 2002, he started all five U.S. matches in the World Cup, and played a big part in the surprising success of the United States in that tournament.
-In 2006, Pope was part of the U.S. team that participated in the 2006 FIFA World Cup.
-In the second match against Italy, he received a red card which caused him to miss the third match against Ghana, the last of his team at the tournament.

 Pope started every game he played with the national team.
 On August 3, 2006, Pope announced his retirement from international soccer.
 His international career included 82 caps and 8 goals over an eleven-year period.

 Post playing career

 Pope served as the director of player relations for the MLS Players Union following his playing retirement.
 In 2015, Pope left the MLS Players Union to work at the Octagon sports agency.

+In 2022, Pope was named as sporting director of the newly founded MLS Next Pro club Carolina Core FC, to begin play in 2024.
+The club is based in his hometown of High Point, North Carolina.